Zanzibar’s world of spices

 So, ginger is a pain killer, it has anti-inflammatory properties, and it is very important in Ayurvedic medicine.
 It is good for nausea, indigestion, blood circulatory, it can cure acne and yellow fever.
 Also, it is used in food preparation for pregnant or nursing women (in moderate doses and with caution).

 And there is something more: it improves circulation and it is a good aphrodisiac 🙂

 The spice turmeric is a flowering plant of yellow colour and it is similar to ginger.

-The main ingredient is curcumin, a very strong antioxidant that has powerful anti-inflammatory and antibacterial effect as well.
+The main ingredient is curcumin, a very strong antioxidant that has powerful anti-inflammatory and antibacterial effects as well.
 It helps in treating heart problems, cancer prevention, treating Alzheimer’s disease, arthritis problems.

 Turmeric is used as a spice in South Asian and Middle Eastern cuisine.
 Also, it is an ingredient in many products such as canned beverages, baked and dairy products, ice cream, cakes, biscuits, cereals, sauces.
 And it is a principal ingredient in curry powders.

 The main reason why Zanzibar is called “The Spice Island” is cloves.
 It is called “the king of the spice”.